EoinDavey/Setanta/docs/_english/06-results.md

 ## Our own functions.

-It's clear that results are very usefule.
+It's clear that results are very useful.
 We can create actions with results with the word `toradh` (meaning "result").
 Say we want to create an action to add two numbers.
 We can write this:

 <div class="language-python highlighter-rouge">
 <div class="highlight">